syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/virtualization.md

 ## Enable Virtualization

-The virtualization of the File Manager component is based on the height and width of viewport, the items will be loaded in both largeIconsViewSettings and detailsViewSettings.
+The virtualization of the File Manager component is based on the height and width of the viewport.
+The items will be loaded in both largeIconsViewSettings and detailsViewSettings based on the viewport size.

 In order to enable `virtualization`, you must set the [EnableVirtualization](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_EnableVirtualization) property to true.